dalenfree/azure-resume-challenge/README.md

 ## Step 12: Infrastructure as a Code
 It was after setting up all the above that the importance of templated deployments dawned on me.
 While I do like that Azure has the option of generating JSON ARM Templates, I feel like it will be more applicable to broader usage to learn something like Terraform instead.

+Update: OK!
+I initially completed this challenge without any IaC component, but, in the spirit of learning, I wanted to work toward further automating the process and cleaning up my code a bit more.
+I thought it would be a good idea to start with a Microsoft-native IaC so I chose ARM Templates.
+After a day or two I found the VS Code plugin for ARM Templates had been depreciated so I switched to Bicep instead.
+My Bicep project can be found [here](https://github.com/dalenfree/azure-resume-challenge-bicep/).

 ## Step 13: Source Control
 From about **Step 9** onward, I found I pretty much needed to work in an IDE or Github directly in order to properly upload my files/code to Azure.
 I found that working in VScode and then committing to Github is a generally smooth way to do Source Control.
 VScode makes it dead simple to push to Github and the interface looks nice.
 I tried to see what it would be like to deploy to Azure directly from VScode, but found it unreliable (and unbearably slow) - perhaps because I'm running VScode on Debian.